Ancestral X

 Ancestral X was my first attempt at a Pokemon ROM Hack, made to create a more challenging Pokemon X experience and bring in features that no one had ever seen before.
 The project was an overwhelming success, drawing in over 7000 users to the Discord server, players that are still active today, and millions of views across multiple content creators YouTube videos and Twitch streams.

 Ancestral X was developed solely by myself.
 While there are no official tools for this kind of modding work, the Pokemon modding community has created a variety of tools for creators to use, many of which I happily took advantage of.
-Ultimately, the core of the mod work I've done is hex editing and byte manipulation, excepting for the AI, which is written in a C-like scripting language called Pawn.
-Community tools generally wrap all of the byte manipulation into a pretty interface.
+The majority of the community tools generally wrap byte manipulation into a pretty interface, but ultimately, the core of the mod work I've done is hex editing and byte manipulation, excepting for the Battle AI, which is written in a C-like scripting language called Pawn.

 The game features a wide array of changes, including, but not limited to: Full Pokemon Rebalancing (Stats, Abilities, Typings), Encounter Design, Trainer Design, Item Adjustments, Move Rebalancing, and the ORAS Megas.
 Additionally, throughout the project, I maintained incredibly meticulous documentation.
 Not only is every active change documented across multiple spreadsheets, and eventually the Ancestral X website, but I kept a changelog that encompasses every single change throughout the entire project's lifetime.

-I also went on a lot of various subadventurers during the project's tenure, attempting to see what limits I could push further.
-One such endeavour involved created an application that hooked into the popular 3DS emulator, pulling game data from users who ran it while they played, and stored that data in a database.
-Some of that data you can see on the Ancestral X website's homepage.
-The rest of the data I have yet to do anything with, but it exists in case there might ever be some fun use for it.
+I also went on a lot of various sub-adventurers during the project's tenure, attempting to see what other limits I could push further.
+One such endeavour involved created an companion application that hooked into the commonly used 3DS emulator that most players play on, took snapshots of battle data from users who ran it while they played, and then stored that data in a database.
+You can visualize that data yourself right now on the Ancestral X website's home page, although it's only a fraction of the data that was collected.
+The rest of the data I've yet to do anything with, but it exists in case there might ever be some fun use for it.

 Visit the Ancestral X Site Visit the Community Post for Ancestral X